-Attorney Joseph Tamburino, partner of Caplan & Tamburino Law Firm, P.A., was featured on WCCO-TV News, CBS Minnesota.
+Attorney Joseph Tamburino, partner of Tamburino Law Group, was featured on WCCO-TV News, CBS Minnesota.
 He spoke about a Minnesota Supreme Court ruling that determined coaches are able to sue their player’s parents for defamation.

 In 2014, the coach of the Woodbury High School girls’ basketball team, Nathan McGuire, lost his job due to claims from parents which included (unsupported) allegations of sexual harassment.
 McGuire brought a defamation lawsuit to district court, where he was defined as a “public figure” as a public high school coach.
 In the Supreme Court, it was determined that coaches are not public figures — this is important because as someone who is not a public figure, proving malice is not necessary to establish a defamation case.